puzzlef/pagerank-nvgraph/README.md

 accuracy issues when generating input for [nvgraphPagerank()] and by the order in which calculations are performed on both methods.

-See ["pagerank-push-vs-pull"] for a discussion on *push* vs *pull* method, and ["pagerank-class-vs-csr"] for a comparision between using a C++ DiGraph class directly vs using its CSR representation.
 The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].

 <br>